-The Cortex-M1 DesignStartTM FPGA-Xilinx edition package provides an easy way to use the Cortex-M1 processor in the Xilinx Vivado design environment.
-The Cortex-M1 processor is intended for deeply embedded applications that require a small processor to be integrated into an FPGA.
-The processor implements the Armv6-M architecture and is closely related to the Cortex-M0 and Cortex-M0+ processors that are intended for ASIC implementation.
+The Cortex-M3 DesignStart[TM] FPGA-Xilinx edition package provides an easy way to use the Cortex-M3 processor in the Xilinx Vivado design environment.
+The Cortex-M3 processor is intended for deeply embedded applications, usually in ASIC designs.
+It can be implemented in FPGA, but is not optimized for timing.
+The processor implements the Armv7-M architecture.

-This chapter describes the Cortex-M1 DesignStart FPGA-Xilinx edition features and directory structure.
+This chapter describes the Cortex-M3 DesignStart FPGA-Xilinx edition features and directory structure.

-- 1.1 Cortex®-M1 DesignStartTM FPGA-Xilinx edition package on page 1-11. - 1.2 Directory structure on page 1-12.
+- 1.1 Cortex[®]-M3 DesignStart[TM] FPGA-Xilinx edition package on page 1-11. - 1.2 Directory structure on page 1-12. - 1.3 Cortex[®]-M3 processor integration on page 1-13.

-1.1 Cortex®-M1 DesignStartTM FPGA-Xilinx edition package
+1.1 Cortex[®]-M3 DesignStart[TM] FPGA-Xilinx edition package